 Vampires are demons who rise from their graves at night, seeking to drain the blood of innocent victims.
-Not only do they steal the life force that sustains them, but they also spread their curse.
+Not only do they steal the life force that sustains them, but also, they spread their curse.
 Many victims, bitten by vampires, are “turned,” becoming undead themselves, thus joining the vampire’s dark domain.

 The vampire is an ancient and widespread myth.
 The image of a blood-sucking undead creature, or similar concepts, has existed across many cultures.
 This demon embodies superstition—acting as a projection of primal fears, the inexplicable, and evil as the counterpart to good.
 The notion of a creature that emerges at night, drains its victims’ blood, and draws them from light into darkness is undoubtedly a profoundly threatening one.